genesis777aa/verbose-octo-maximilian/README.md

 # verbose-octo-maximilian
-// a gift for a Canadian top-Andi-climbin destination choice🐭(iChoose📇)
+// a gift for a Canadian top-Andi-climbin destination piks🐭(iChoose📇)
 #
 #
 <🪃・🦘>